mdepx/raspberrypi-pico/README.md

 Program the result file (obj/rpi-pico.elf) to your pico.

-## Connect serial console.
+## Connect serial console

 You should see something like this:

 ```
 cpu0: test_thr0